RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0.001` and maximum value is `1.5`.
 Note that when running at a really low resolution, the minimum value may get clamped to a larger relative size.
     - Default is `0.085`
 * `letterCase` - type: STRING
+    - Sets the letter case for all entries.
     - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`
     - Default is `none` (original letter case is retained)
+* `letterCaseCollections` - type: STRING
+    - For technical reasons both automatic collections and custom collections have their names spelled in lowercase characters.
+This property which can only be used in the `system` view will make it possible to change the letter case for all such collections.
+This is only needed when `letterCase` is omitted or has been set to `none` as that property will otherwise apply also to all collections.
+    - Valid values are `uppercase`, `lowercase` or `capitalize`
+* `letterCaseGroupedCollections` - type: STRING
+    - For technical reasons custom collections have their names spelled in lowercase characters.
+This property which can only be used in the `gamelist` view will make it possible to change the letter case for all such grouped collections.
+This is only needed when `letterCase` is omitted or has been set to `none` as that property will otherwise apply also to all grouped collections.
+    - Valid values are `uppercase`, `lowercase` or `capitalize`
 * `lineSpacing` - type: FLOAT
     - Controls the space between lines (as a multiple of the font height).
 Due to the imprecise nature of typefaces where certain glyphs (characters) may exceed the requested font size, it's recommended to keep this value at around `1.1` or higher.
 This way overlapping glyphs or characters being cut off at the top or bottom will be prevented.
     - Minimum value is `0.5` and maximum value is `3`